apify/actor-ai-sandbox/README.md

 - **🖥️ Interactive debugging:** Access the sandbox via browser-based shell terminal for real-time exploration and troubleshooting
 - **🔗 Apify Actor orchestration:** Agents can access the limited permissions Apify token (available as `APIFY_TOKEN` env var) to run other [limited permissions Actors](https://docs.apify.com/platform/actors/development/permissions), process or analyze their output, and build complex data pipelines by combining results from multiple Actors

-## How to run
+## Quickstart

 ### Start the Actor

 1. Run it on the Apify platform through the [Console](https://console.apify.com/)
 2. Check the Actor run log console for connection details (host, port, MCP endpoint URL)
-3. Open the landing page from the Actor run logs for connection details, quick links (shell + health), and endpoint URLs for the current run.
+3. Open the landing page link from the run logs for connection details, quick links (shell + health), and endpoint URLs for the current run.

-### Connect to the sandbox

-Once the Actor is running, you can interact with it in three ways:
+## Ways to connect

+Start the Actor (see Quickstart above), then choose how to interact:

+- MCP client: Agent-driven access to run code or develop with LLM tooling.
+- REST API: Endpoints to run code or shell commands.
+- Interactive shell: Browser terminal for manual exploration.

-#### MCP Client
+### MCP Client

 Use a Model Context Protocol (MCP) client to interact with this sandbox.
-See [modelcontextprotocol.io/clients](https://modelcontextprotocol.io/clients)
+See [modelcontextprotocol.io/clients](https://modelcontextprotocol.io/clients).

 **Connect with Claude code:**